 We all hope that our children will be born without complications, and that they will lead happy and healthy childhoods free from any serious illness.
 When the unexpected happens, lifesaving medical treatments may be necessary.
 Dealing with a child’s illness or injury is difficult enough without worrying about how you will pay for medical bills.

 Health insurance plans now cannot deny coverage based on pre-existing conditions, and set a limit on out-of-pocket expenses to the family.
 Prepare for your new addition now by looking into your insurance options.
-Contact us here at The Harrin Group, a local agency, to find the medical coverage that is the right fit for your family.
+Contact us here at The Harrin Group, a local agency in San Antonio, Texas, to find the medical coverage that is the right fit for your family.